brundinm/brundinm/README.md

   of tools), a province-wide virtual union catalog maintained by The Alberta Library providing unified access to the catalogs of hundreds of libraries across Alberta (academic, public, and special libraries).
-- Created a Microsoft Access and VBA bindery database application to automate the bindery process at the University of Alberta Libraries.
+- Designed and created a Microsoft Access and VBA bindery database application to automate the bindery process at the University of Alberta Libraries.
 - Developed an experimental web-based library catalog for a reference book collection utilizing Perl CGI scripts and SSI directives.